nocturnalbeast/playwright-screenshot/README.md

 ## Output

-The tool will generate screenshots in the specified output directory with filenames following the pattern:
+Screenshots are saved in the specified output directory with filenames following the pattern:
 `{viewport-name}-{theme}.png` (e.g., `mobile-light.png`, `desktop-dark.png`)